codetaylor/dropt-1.12/SYNTAX.md

 * `silktouch`: `enum`
   * &#x1F539;*Optional* - if omitted, defaults to `ANY`.
-  * `REQUIRED`: Silk touch is required on the tool the player is using to break the block to have a chance of getting this drop.
+  * `REQUIRED`: Silk touch is required on the tool the player is using.
-  * `EXCLUDED`: Silk touch must not be on the tool the player is using to break the block to have a chance of getting this drop.
+  * `EXCLUDED`: Silk touch must not be on the tool the player is using.
   * `ANY`: Silk touch is overlooked.

 * `fortuneLevelRequired`: `int`